 Your plan should take a leaf out of the external marketing rulebook.
 Define the following:

-- Messages: what do you want employee to know and what response do you want
+Messages: what do you want employees to know and what response do you want

 See our Internal Communications Strategy article for some helpful editable planning templates.

 Set objectives so that you’ll know whether your campaign has been a success.
 Be specific about what you want to achieve.
 Is it a hard metric, such as 80% participation in campaign events?
 Or a softer metric, such as increasing workplace culture by 25%?
 Whatever your objective, make sure you have the means to measure it.

 Humdrum messaging will result in humdrum results.
 Put together bright, enticing content for your creative execution and materials.
 Remember you’ll need to get employees’ attention before you can build advocacy, so eye-catching messaging is essential.
 This is where having members from Marketing in your project team will pay off.

 Consider the best channels to use for each part of your campaign.
 Some channels are better at getting instant attention, while others are better are passively building message recall.
 Your campaign could include pop-up notifications for launch, digital signage and screensavers for reminders, and an employee app for updates.

 5 Internal Marketing Strategies